-The reason there’s so much variation with these numbers is because there’s so much variation with pool owners.
-A ten-by-fourteen foot pool with little to no landscaping might not make much of a dent in your wallet.
+The reason there’s so much variation with these numbers is that there’s so much variation with pool owners.
+A ten-by-fourteen-foot pool with little to no landscaping might not make much of a dent in your wallet.

 However, many homeowners choose to do (or are required by city law) to build a deck, patio, or install a fence along with the pool.
 Landscaping and similar construction costs are often where the expenses start to pile on.

 If you already have a chlorine pool, but you’d like to make it into a saltwater pool, buying a salt-chlorine generator can run between $600 to $2,500, depending on pool size.